Fighting forPhilanthropic Freedom

 Philanthropy Roundtable is a leading champion of philanthropic freedom because it’s essential to improving lives and strengthening our communities.
 The Roundtable believes charitable giving is most effective when donors are free to give to the causes and communities they care about most.
 It spurs generosity and allows nonprofits to focus on their core missions.

-Roundtable Report Highlights Importance of Protecting Donor Privacy
+Senator Blackburn Highlights the Importance of Taxpayer and Donor Privacy

 All Americans should be free to give to causes they care aboutLearn More